epam/lib-obj-c-attr/README.md

 #libObjCAttr - attributes for your code

 libObjCAttr is attribute-oriented programming for Objective-C language.
-It is compile-time based with support of Xcode auto-completion and errors tracing features.
-We nailed every aspect of implementation including performance so attributes will never be a bottleneck.
+It is compile-time based with the support of Xcode auto-completion and errors tracing features.
+We nailed every aspect of the implementation including performance, so attributes will never be a bottleneck.

-Our solution helps to reduce complexity of code, makes it compact and self-documented.
-There are a lot of languages with attributes support, we added Objective C into that list.
+Our solution helps reduce the complexity of code, makes it compact and self-documented.
+There are a lot of languages with attributes support, we added Objective-C into that list.

 ##Installation

 [CocoaPods](http://cocoapods.org) is the only recommended way of libObjCAttr integration.
 Besides standard configuration of pod dependencies *pod_install* hook definition required as shown below.
-Typical **Podfile** will looks like following:
+A typical **Podfile** will look as follows:

 ```ruby
 pod 'libObjCAttr'